hemantasapkota/djangobot/README.md

 }
 ```

 Next, let's authenticate with the server.
-Django expects the csrf token to be sent as the **csrfmiddlewaretoken** HTTP header.
+Django expects the csrf token to be sent as the **csrfmiddlewaretoken** form data.

 ```
 client, err := bot.Set("next", "https://disqus.com/").